TheHittosLab/COBOL-Files-Program/README.md

 # COBOL- Files program

 ### English
-It is a small program prepared to create physical and logical files in COBOL, with which you can create your own databases in COBOL.
+It is a small program prepared to create & read physical and logical files in COBOL, with which you can create your own databases in COBOL.

 #### Files: